-A: The Board of Trustees recommends that you vote your shares FOR the nominees for Class II Trustees and FOR the approval of our named executive officer compensation.
+A: The Board of Trustees recommends that you vote your shares FOR the nominees for Class III Trustees, FOR the approval of our named executive officer compensation and AGAINST the shareholder proposal regarding majority voting in trustee elections.

 9. Q: How will voting on any other business be conducted?